I Ching Guide

 Section 02

-The I Ching is especially strong on timing and process
+The I Ching is especially strong when timing matters

 Section 03